Patient Incident Management Tool 2 - Safety Assessment Code Matrix

 The Patient Incident Management toolkit includes resources that have been developed for staff to report, investigate, analyse and take action to prevent recurrence of an incident.

-The SAC matrix assists readers to assign a SAC rating to a patient incident, based on the actual consequence, and the likelihood of a similar incident occurring.
+The Safety Assessment Code (SAC) matrix (PDF 158KB) assists readers to assign a SAC rating to a patient incident, based on the actual consequence, and the likelihood of a similar incident occurring.
 Additional explanatory information is included.

-This flowchart illustrates the steps in the reporting and management of SAC 1 and 2 rated patient incidents.
+The Reporting and management requirements for Safety Assessment Code (SAC) 1 and SAC 2 patient incidents flowchart (PDF 116KB) illustrates the steps in the reporting and management of SAC 1 and 2 rated patient incidents.
 These harmful incidents have additional requirements for notification to senior managers, and may require additional investigation.

-This diagram illustrates all steps and components of patient incident management, encircling the principles for open disclosure with patients and carers.
+This Diagram of incident management and open disclosure (PDF 198KB) illustrates all steps and components of patient incident management, encircling the principles for open disclosure with patients and carers.

 Harmful incidents (generally SAC1 and SAC 2) have additional requirements for notification to senior managers, and may require additional investigation.

-The use of a template for Clinical Incident Brief (DOCX 63KB) was approved by the Acting Chief Executive on 28 December 2016, in order that appropriate executives in the Department for Health and Wellbeing (DHW) are provided with consistent high quality information, in a timely fashion.
-This template is for LHNs and statewide services to use for these communications.
+The use of a template to brief the Chief Executive (DOCX 63KB) in the Department for Health and Wellbeing (DHW) is required to provide the Chief Executive with consistent high quality information, in a timely fashion.
+This template is for LHNs and state-wide services to use for these communications.